 - Reimbursement for Meals

 Reimbursement for the cost of employee meals shall be at the per-diem rates established by the Board of Directors.
 If attendance at a conference requires meals that exceed the approved per-diem rates, the meals shall be itemized and a written explanation of the cost over per-diem rates shall be included with the reimbursement request.
 When meals for groups of College employees meeting on College business are claimed or charged to the College, the expense must be approved in writing by the appropriate Vice President/Dean.
-The Director of Human Resources may approve reimbursement requests for candidate interviews.
+The Chief Human Resources Officer may approve reimbursement requests for candidate interviews.

 Whenever reimbursement is requested for meals for other than the claimant, names of the individuals shall be listed and a brief explanation provided.

 If an employee is required, by nature of his/her duties to host an off-campus guest in Bend, or other assigned locale, and partakes of that meal, which may exceed the approved per-diem, the request for reimbursement shall include such an explanation and require approval of the appropriate Vice President/Dean.

 - Reimbursement for Lodging